LaunchCodeEducation/data-analysis-curriculum/content/eda-with-pandas/reading/numpy-intro/_index.md

 ### Basic array operations

-Many functions can be performed on arrays, such as determing attributes of the array, sorting, spliting or combining arrays, and, of course, numerical operations.
+Many functions can be performed on arrays, such as determining attributes of the array, sorting, spliting or combining arrays, and, of course, numerical operations.

 We will introduce a brief selection of the broad array (no pun intended) of functions which provide useful insights into NumPy arrays.